Polymer testing and characterization

 What is a polymer material?

 A polymer material is made up of long chains of molecules.
 Polymers can be natural, such as cellulose or silk, or synthetic, such as polyethylene, PVC or nylon.
-Polymers can be dispersed or incorporated into different matrices such as metal or ceramic.
-The nature of the matrix plays a crucial role in the final properties of the polymer material and its performance in various industrial applications.

 Polymers are characterised by their flexibility and ability to be moulded into a variety of shapes, giving them a wide range of industrial applications.
 They are widely used in the packaging industry ( plastic films, bottles, food containers), in the automotive industry (light, strong parts, tyres, coatings, insulation), and in the construction sector (windows, pipes, thermal insulation, floor coverings).
 They are also essential in the electronics industry for insulation, cable coatings and connectors.

-What is polymer characterisation?
+What is polymer characterization?

-Characterising polymers involves assessing and understanding their physical, chemical and mechanical properties.
+Polymer characterization involves assessing and understanding their physical, chemical and mechanical properties.
 This analysis aims to determine the molecular structure, composition, viscosity, strength and other characteristics of polymers.

 Why use a laboratory with polymer expertise?